alallier/Dominoes-Scorer/README.md

 A web-app that auto scores the game of chicken foot dominoes.
 See this [article](https://en.wikipedia.org/wiki/Chicken_foot_\(game\)) for more information on the game.

-The following servers as an outline/guide of what we want to implement for the game.
+The following serves as an outline/guide of what we want to implement for the game.
 Any recommendations are welcomed anytime.
 Open an issue.

 This application is already written in perl and cgi's and can be found [here](dominoes.alexanderlallier.com).